coatespt/cursor-twitter/display/SESSION_NOTES.md

 5. **Consistency** (5%): `recurrence_count / total_historical_batches`
    - How evenly distributed the recurrences are across batches
    - Higher score if recurrences are spread out rather than clustered

+# Some Lessons Learned

+## The Barrier
+There was no proper barrier construct holding the busyword processors and the analytics thread in lock step.

+Both are quite fast.
+The BWP's usually run in under a millisecond, occasionally as long as two or three.
+The clustering is slower